Jim6388/Tutorial-CustomDebianPackage/README.md

 ## Before we get started

+### Key terms

+- Debian package:
+  - A Debian package contains the metadata and conditions for installing software on a Debian GNU/Linux distribution or a Debian derivative such as Ubuntu.
+  - There are two kinds of Debian package: binary (`.deb`) and source package.
+  - Dive deeper into this [Manual](https://www.debian.org/doc/manuals/debian-faq/pkg-basics.en.html) for more details.
+- Launchpad: A platforms like GitHub, GitLab or BitBucket.
+- Personal Package Archives (PPAs): As the name suggests, ppa represents an environment, platform, or infrastructure for individual developers to publish software packages.
+- `sources.list`: It dictates the repositories `apt` can utilize for package downloads and installations.
+- Ubuntu archive: The Ubuntu archive, typically referred to as `archive.ubuntu.com`, is a comprehensive repository of software packages for Ubuntu and its derivatives.
+It serves as the central hub where users can find and download official packages for installing and updating software on their systems.
+- upstream source: Refers to the original source or repository of a software program or package.

 ### Scenario

 Let's get an overall picture of what I'm going to do in this tutorial: